-- Deferring interest payments where possible and renegotiating with senior lenders. - Adjusting operationally by closing unprofitable locations, temporary staff savings by furlough and reduced work weeks. - Pursuing short term cash options, deferring expenditures and delaying vendor payments. - Providing updates to shareholders and outlining going concern in financial disclosures. - Focusing sales, operational and development efforts on the value proposition to utility companies, who are less sensitive to market and economic dynamics and have clear grid resiliency and grid transition targets.
+- Deferring interest payments where possible and renegotiating with senior lenders. - Pursuing short term cash options, deferring expenditures and delaying vendor payments. - Providing updates to shareholders and outlining going concern in financial disclosures. - Focusing sales, operational and development efforts on the value proposition to utility companies, who are less sensitive to market and economic dynamics and have clear grid resiliency and grid transition targets. - Strategic focus on North American utility and DERMS (Distributed Energy Resource Management Systems) partnerships.

 As a result of significant cost reduction efforts, overall expenses, and particularly cash expenses have declined quarter over quarter, and year to date.
-Total expenses, excluding amortization and share-based compensation for the year ended December 31, 2024, were \$6.1 million as compared to December 31, 2023 of \$12.1 million, or 50% lower.
+Total expenses, excluding amortization and share-based compensation for the three months ended March 31, 2025, were \$0.9 million as compared to the three months ended March 31, 2024 of \$1.2 million, or 28% lower.